dbbs-lab/bsb-core/docs/getting-started/guide_simulation.rst

 Do your first simulation
 ########################

-At this point, it is assumed that you are already familiar with network construction.
-This section will guide you through configuring a simulation for your network.
-If you need assistance with network setup, please refer to the :doc:`getting started guide </getting-started/getting-started>`.
+This section assumes you are already familiar with network construction.
+It will guide you through configuring a simulation for your network.
+If you need assistance with network setup, please refer to the :doc:`getting started guide </getting-started/getting-started_reconstruction>`.

-After constructing the network, the next step is to configure the simulation parameters.
+Once the network is built, the next step is to configure the simulation parameters.
-Begin by specifying the :guilabel:`simulator` to be used.
+Start by specifying the :guilabel:`simulator` to be used.
 Here we presents the `NEST <https://nest-simulator.readthedocs.io/en/stable/installation/index.html>`_ simulator but other simulators can also be selected.
 Additionally, you need to define the :guilabel:`resolution` (the time step of the simulation in milliseconds) and the :guilabel:`duration` (the total length of the simulation in milliseconds).
 Therefore, your simulation block should be structured as follows: